BenGWeeks/Pactum/CharterOfRightsAndResponsibilities.md

 5. **Right to Peaceful Assembly and Association**: Every citizen has the right to peaceful assembly, to form associations, and to petition the government.

-6. **Right to Free Trade**: Every citizen has the right to engage in free trade, including using the currency of their choice for transactions, subject to legal and regulatory considerations.
+6. **Right to Free Trade**: Every citizen has the right to engage in free trade, including using the currency of their choice for transactions.

 7. **Right to Trial by a Jury of Peers**: Every citizen has the right to a fair trial, which includes the right to be judged by a jury of their peers.